 On October 4th, animal lovers around the world will unite to speak up for those who have no voice, calling for improved standards for animal welfare.
-Read more about World Animal Day 2016 and how SPANA will be marking the occasion.
+If you were wondering what is World Animal Day, read more about it and how SPANA will be marking the occasion.

 World Animal Day is an annual opportunity for organisations and individuals to unite under one banner and make animal welfare a top priority across the globe.
 However the idea of World Animal Day is not a new one, originating more than 80 years ago in Florence, Italy.
 It was there in 1931 that a convention of ecologists met to brainstorm ways to raise public awareness about the growing plight of endangered species.
 The ecologists knew that something had to be done to start a global conversation on growing threats to both domestic and wild animal welfare and chose October 4th as the inaugural date.
 Corresponding with the Catholic celebration of the Feast Day of Francis Assisi, patron saint of animals and the environment, the group realised that they could build on traditional links to promote this message of animal welfare awareness and demonstrate an appreciation for the relationship between humankind and the animal kingdom.